ayazmaroof/soundraw-sample-app/README.md

 ## Application

 The application is a simple quiz web app built using Vue 3.
 It uses static data to render single and multiple choice questions and allows the user to select answers and submit them.
-Once a user submits their answer the app calculates the final score and displays it.
+Once a user submits their answers the app calculates the final score and displays it.

 ## Project Setup